dlosatoes/aioflureedb/API.md

 ### Networks and databases

-Once we have a FlureeClient, we can use it to itterate over the avilable networks and databases, and do what we need to do with each database.
+Once we have a FlureeClient, we can use it to iterate over the avilable networks and databases, and do what we need to do with each database.
 ```python
     async for network in flureeclient:
         for db in network: